Asset Tokenization | Technology

 What are NFTs?

-The first NFT was created in 2014, however, the industry only gained momentum in 2017 when the ERC-721 token standard was proposed via Ethereum GitHub.
-NFTs became popular when CryptoKitties was launched in 2017, allowing users to collect, breed, and sell NFT kittens.
+NFTs became popular when CryptoKitties was launched, allowing users to collect, breed, and sell NFT kittens.
 The blockchain-based game was so successful that the transaction volume of CryptoKitties exceeded Ethereum’s maximum number of transactions per second resulting in network congestions.

 2021 is often referred to as the “year of the NFT” due to the increase in NFT trading volume from 33 million to 13 billion between 2020 and 2021.
 Mainstream attention reached its first all-time-high when Beeple sold his digital artwork “Everydays: The first 5000 days” for $69 million in March 2021.
 Recent developments with the Bored Ape Yacht Club and Twitter integrating NFT profile pictures show that NFTs might be more than just a temporary trend.